ooni/ooni.org/content/faq/faq.md

 ### 1. What are test lists?

 OONI tests specific websites to see if they are blocked, and such websites are included in lists.
-Such lists are called "test lists".
+These lists are called "test lists".

 ### 2. What types of test lists does OONI examine?